Our Mission

 During this program, participants will be expected to do the following:

-• Maintain appropriate level of communication with case manager
+- Maintain appropriate level of communication with Coordinator

 If a person successfully completes the DLS program, all past civil violations will not count towards more serious criminal charges.
 Failure to adhere to the contract, including payment plan, leads to suspension of the participant’s license.